gajagajago/gajagajago/README.md

 ## Junyeol Ryu

 > "We will not attempt any interpretation ... ..., but merely note that we are generally satisfied with the overall performance of the system."<br/>
-> Dennis M.Ritchie & Ken Thompson, "The UNIX Time-Sharing System", CAKM 1974
+> Dennis M.Ritchie & Ken Thompson, "The UNIX Time-Sharing System", CACM 1974

 ### I am ...
 - A first year masters' degree student in SNU CSE